What is the Statute of Limitations?

 - That the injury in question was significant

-- That the injury was caused by negligence, nuisance or breach of duty by the party at fault for the accident
+- That the injury was caused by negligence by the party at fault for the accident

 - That they know the identity of the party at fault for the accident

-The rationale behind imposing time limits works in favour of both parties involved in the claim *; the quicker you proceed the easier it may be to source strong evidence to support your claim.
-Secondly, living with the prosepect of potential legal action for eternity is considered an unfair position for the defendant.
+The rationale behind imposing time limits works in favour of both parties involved in the claim*; the quicker you proceed the easier it may be to source strong evidence to support your claim.
+Secondly, living with the prospect of potential legal action for eternity is considered an unfair position for the defendant.

 A minor does, however, have an opportunity to bring an injury claim forward before their 18th birthday if a parent or guardian does so on their behalf.
 This is referred to as acting as the minor’s ‘next friend’.
 In some cases, it is advisable to pursue the claim before the child’s 18th birthday.
 The sooner a claim is made the easier it is to source reliable evidence to strengthen your child’s case.
 It is advisable to contact a solicitor immediately following an accident to discuss the next steps in making a claim.